 By Alexis Heaton, SC4CCM Country Technical Manager

-NOTE: This post originally appeared on The Pump, the JSI blog.
+This post originally appeared on JSI.com

 It was great to see a number of sessions at APHA dedicated to the work of community health workers (CHWs) to improve access to services and treatment, specifically for infants and children.
 A key message that came out of several sessions I attended was that in order to do their important work, CHWs need the strong support of the communities they serve, local leaders, and the government health structures that they operate within.
 They also need a continuous supply of medicines and products required to treat the clients they see and a system to support that.